TrueFit/RestaurantReviews/README.md

 * Will this client expand beyond restaurants in the future?
 * Is the client looking for massive scalability (aka trying to build the next Yelp), or will their traffic likely be lower (aka a local newspaper wants it to review Pittsburgh restaurants)
 * Are they going to hire developers after the initial development to conitinue development, and what level of developer will they be looking to hire first?
+* Is this US centric or international

 Sample Product Answers (which the implementation is based on)
 --------------
 * Yes, the client has a vision to expand to many types of businesses based on City location.
 * They want scalability, however they don't want it built in right away.
 However they would like us to build in a way that modifying the system to horizontally scale won't require a rewrite of the entire system.
 * They plan on hiring one senior developer, and they would like us to walk the developer through the design and implementation after the project.
+* Plans are for US only, possible international but client doesn't want extra effort to manage this scenario.

 RestaurantReviews
 =================